 California State Parks and the Point Lobos Foundation are restoring valuable coastal bluff habitat in Point Lobos.
 Volunteers are needed to help plant native species, collect native seed and remove non-native species.
 All are welcome, no prior experience is necessary and the group hosts workdays twice each month, rain or shine!
 More info

 Walk Theme: Habitats of Point Lobos.
 A discussion of plant and animal habitats in Point Lobos, including both land and ocean.
-As well as anything else you would like to discuss!
 We will walk the Cypress Grove Trail, a relatively easy 0.8 mile loop with a little bit of climbing required as we round Pinnacle Point.
 Not recommended for strollers unless you have someone to help carry them.
 Guaranteed to be both informative and fun!
 Meet at the Info Station parking lot.
 Walk guided by Peter Fletcher.